Exterior Wall Water Intrusion Testing in Los Angeles

 Asbestos Fiber Cement and Cement-Bonded Particle Board

-On the other hand, some older buildings also use cement-bonded particle board or Asbestos fiber cement sidings, such as lap siding or shakes.
-For the most part, exterior Wall Water Intrusion Testing with these kinds of exterior siding yield to a basic visual inspection.
+On the other hand, some older buildings also use cement-bonded particleboard or Asbestos fiber cement sidings, such as lap siding or shakes.
+For the most part, exterior Wall Water Intrusion Testing with these kinds of exterior siding yields to a basic visual inspection.
 Tests are generally confined to a relative humidity test, spray tests, or partial disassembly under very strict oversight.

 Pre-Cast Concrete Panels